-The Process.
-Most of the pictures and techniques you see on this site were taken with traditional high speed photography methods.
+Shutter Lag.
+Many of the pictures and techniques you see on this site were taken with traditional high speed photography methods.
 That is the shutter is left open in a dark room and the flash is used to expose the picture.
 Once the picture has been exposed the shutter is then closed.
-Some exceptions to this are Wildlife and insect photos, in this type of photography the shutter is generally controlled by StopShot.
-The downside of this is the shutter lag introduced by the camera.
+Some exceptions to this are the Wildlife and insect photos, in this type of photography the shutter is generally controlled by StopShot.
+The downside of firing the camera's shutter is the shutter lag introduced by the camera.
 Shutter lag is the delay between when the camera shutter button is pressed and when the image is actually captured.
 This lag can be up to 150mS making some shots very difficult to capture by triggering the camera.
 StopShot can trigger either the camera of flash depending on what you are trying to capture.
 We have a couple of products that can help minimize shutter lag.
 The first is the high speed shutter, great for high speed macro - like insects in flight.
 The other is the shutter interface switch, this switch will keep the shutter button on your camera pressed halfway to minimize camera response time.

 The Flash.
 Why do we use a flash?
 Why can't you use the shutter to capture "high speed" events?
-Let's consider an example: Say you are trying to capture a pellet moving at 500ft/s.
-If you used a shutter speed of 1/1000 (fairly fast as far as shutters go) the shutter would be open for 1ms.
-In this amount of time the pellet would travel about 6 inches.
+Let's consider an example: Say you are trying to capture a pellet moving at 500 ft/s.
+If you used a shutter speed of 1/1000 (fairly fast as far as shutters go) the shutter would be open for 1 ms. In this amount of time the pellet would travel about 6 inches.
 This would make for a very streaky and blurry pellet.
-Now, if we use a flash that has adjustable power we can set the flash to give us a burst of light that only lasts about 50us.
-Now the pellet travelling at 500ft/s would travel only about 0.3 inches.
+Now, if we use a flash that has adjustable power we can set the flash to give us a burst of light that only lasts about 50 us.
+Now the pellet traveling at 500 ft/s would travel only about 0.3 inches.
 With this flash duration we are able to capture very fast events and keep them in focus.
 See some of our example pictures to get a feel for what is possible.

 Choosing a flash.
 Some care is required when selecting a flash for high speed photography.
 Almost any flash will work for capturing slower events like a single water drop.
-But a flash with a much shorter on time will be required to capture faster events like ballistics or drop collisions.
+But a flash with a much shorter duration will be required to capture faster events like ballistics or drop collisions.
 Ideally the flash will have an adjustable power level.
 This will allow you more flexibility in the duration of flash and in adjusting your aperture for different depth of field effects.
 Some flashes are equipped with photo sensors that measure the light and turn off the flash when the exposure is correct.
 One very inexpensive option for an adjustable power flash that has manual mode is the Yongnuo YN-560 This flash is also equipped with a pc sync connection making it easy to connect to StopShot.
 If you are looking for something with a bit more power and flexibility check out the Paul C Buff Einstein.